 Current status of project and results to date

-The MiniRov is on track to complete approximately 26 dives in 2015, which included operations in the GOC , Rachel Carson , external vessels, and the MBARI test tank.
+The Mini-ROV is on track to complete approximately 26 dives in 2015, which included operations in the GOC , Rachel Carson , external vessels, and the MBARI test tank.

 2015 was the first year that engineering support labor was tracked within DMO support project.
 Note these resource numbers do not track labor for ROV operations.